He primmed his loose red mouth, and leaned his head

 O sir, that Christian men should come to that!"

-We are busy working to bring Siegfried Sassoon's "The Tombstone-Maker" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Siegfried Sassoon's "The Tombstone-Maker" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Tombstone-Maker" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.